Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - **FengYun 2H**, and **FengYun 2G** broadcast a **linearly polarized S-VISSR** signal containing 5 channels (1 visible, 4 infrared) at a fairly high quality - 1.25 km/px for the singular VIS channel and 5 km/px for the 4 IR channels.
 - This signal is very prone to corruption because of lacking FEC, which often causes misplaced/missing lines.
 You can use [HRPTEgor's S-VISSR corrector](https://github.com/Foxiks/fengyun2-svissr-corrector) instead of the default `FengYun 2 S-VISSR` pipeline to remedy this.
 - FengYun 2H broadcasts dead (empty) LRIT every hour (except 5:30Z and every 6 hours onwards) on 1690.5 MHz, this leads to the second image being cut at about 57%.
+- During the eclipse season (near equinoxes), these satellites lose track of the sun and end up not transmitting any imagery at and around 18:00Z.
+A jumpy S-VISSR with long pauses and no data is transmitted instead.

 > These satellites also broadcast an incredibly weak **CDAS** raw downlink, but it's almost completely undocumented owing to its weak & wide nature.
 It is present just left S-VISSR, the satellite uses the same transmitter as S-VISSR to transmit it albeit at a significantly higher symbol rate to instantly transmit the whole scan line in real time.
 This is the reason why S-VISSR is so jumpy.